DanielOfRivia/Artificial_intelligence/Task4/README.txt

-Your task for this assignment is to create a Hidden Markov Model (HMM) for POS tagging, including：
+The task for this assignment was to create a Hidden Markov Model (HMM) for POS tagging, including：

 - Training probability tables (i.e., initial, transition and emission) for HMM from training files containing text-tag pairs
 - Performing inference with your trained HMM to predict appropriate POS tags for untagged text.